John Savage (soldier): Ancestral background and family

+Ancestral background and early life

-John Savage was born in or around 1444, the son and heir of Sir John Savage (1422–1495) and Lady Catherine née Stanley, daughter of Lord Thomas Stanley (the elder).
-Savage died three years before his father, so never succeeded to the family estates, including Clifton Hall, near Runcorn.
+John Savage was born in or around 1444, the son and heir of Sir John Savage (1422–1495) and Lady Catherine née Stanley, daughter of Thomas, Lord Stanley.
+Savage died three years before his father, thus he never succeeded to the family estates, which included Clifton Hall near Runcorn.

-The Savage family had been established in Cheshire since his great-great-grandfather Sir John Savage (1343–1386) married Margaret d'Anyers, heiress of Clifton and other lands around what became called Rocksavage.
+The Savage family had been established in Cheshire since his great-great-grandfather Sir John Savage (1343–1386) married Margaret d'Anyers, heiress of Clifton and other lands around what later became Rocksavage.

-The eldest of ten sons and five daughters, his younger brother, Dr Thomas Savage became Archbishop of York, whilst another four (Sir Edward, Sir Richard, Sir Christopher and Sir Humphrey Savage) were all knighted.
-His sisters married into county families, including the Booths, Duttons and Leighs.
-Among his other close relatives were his uncles Lord Thomas Stanley (the younger) (who was created Earl of Derby after Bosworth in 1485) and Sir William Stanley and his cousin George Stanley, 9th Baron Strange.
+The eldest of ten sons and five daughters, his younger brother, Dr Thomas Savage, became Archbishop of York, while another four brothers (Sir Edward, Sir Richard, Sir Christopher and Sir Humphrey Savage) were all knighted in recognition of their service to the crown.
+His sisters married into gentry families, including the Traffords, Booths, Duttons and Leighs.
+Among his other close relatives were his uncles Thomas Stanley (who was created Earl of Derby after Bosworth in 1485) and Sir William Stanley and his cousin George Stanley, 9th Baron Strange.